shred/commons-suncalc/src/site/markdown/migration.md

 ## Version 2.3

+* All `Date` results are now rounded to the nearest full minute.
+This was done so _suncalc_ does not pretend a higher precision than it can actually deliver.
+If your code relies on the seconds (e.g. in unit tests), you can add `truncateTo(TimeResultParameter.Unit.SECONDS)` to the builder chain to get the same results as from the previous version.
 * `MoonPhase` calculation was added.
 If you have previously used other ways to compute e.g. the date of new moon, you may want to migrate to the new class.

 ## Version 2.2